A Wide-area, Low-latency, and Power-efficient 6-DoF Pose Tracking System for Rigid Objects

 \subsection{Cancellation of natural environmental disturbance}

-Most tracking environment is not ideal settings including unknown environmental noises, which affects the performance of multiplexing method.
-Thus, we proposed two ADC converted values (cyan in Figure\,\ref{fig:identification}) for each signal of one pattern (one trigger and multiple IR-LED signals).
+Most tracking environment is not ideal settings including unknown environmental noises, which affects the performance of multiplexing method. \yhk{Thus, we propose two ADC converted values (cyan in Figure\,\ref{fig:identification}) for each signal ({\em i.e.} one trigger and multiple IR-LED signals).}

-Based on the double ADC reads for each IR-LED, we have ADC conversion values.
-The first one represents a IR-LED pure signal plus any possible ambient and other noises.
+\yhk{Each signal is read by double ADC conversions.} The first one represents a IR-LED pure signal plus any possible ambient and other noises.
 The second ADC value captures external various noises primarily based on the ambient stray light, which is closely captured to the main signal captured in the first readout.
 Using these two, we have an opportunity to cancel out the background illumination by subtracting the second value from the first one.
 This is an important feature, which proved to be essential in reducing the effect of ambient stray light and other noises in an operating environment ({\em e.g.,} where the sun light or other sources of IR might be present).
 PSD output signal after circuitry has three analog signals; two subtractions (${I_2+I_3-I_1-I_4}$, ${I_2+I_4-I_1-I_3}$), one summation (${I_1+I_2+I_3+I_4}$).
 We apply our proposed methodology for these three analog signals in a real-time ({\em i.e.,} 50~us capturing delay for each signal).

 Overall, the advantages of this method are; (1) there is no time consuming hand-shake involving back and forth communication is required, (2) the external IR ambient noise can be alleviated, and finally (3) the centralized control system of IR-LEDs facilitates further the power adjustment and control for a large work-space, which we will be further explained in the next section.